Effects of coherence on temporal resolution: Theoretical model

-If we detect both outputs, we have $F_{\mathrm{coh}} (\tau ) = {1}/({4 \sigma^{2}_{t}})$, which also saturates the quantum bound.
-Note, though, that for small separations, $\tau\rightarrow 0$, we have $ F_{s} (\tau) \simeq 0$ and $F_{a} (\tau) \simeq {1}/({4 \sigma^{2}_{t}})$, that is, almost all the information resides in the anti-phase channel, $F_{a}$.
+that is, almost all the information resides in the anti-phase channel, $F_{a}$.
 However, in this limit the intensity available in this channel becomes $\sum_n p_{a} (n | \tau) \rightarrow 0$.
 Nonetheless, we must remember that a constant amount of input intensity is spent on generating the anti-phase superposition for any separation.
 In a sense, the beam splitter acts as an information sorter that directs the information about the timing separation to the weak anti-phase channel.
 The majority of the signal intensity is sent to the in-phase output, where other parameters (e.g. the timing centroid) can be simultaneously accessed.
 In the case of complete incoherence, no interference on the beam splitter occurs: the measured intensity in the anti-phase output is half of the input intensity, regardless of the timing separation.
 In this case, a simple intensity measurement is insufficient to resolve the separation of the two signals.
 It is known, however, that mode projections are ideal and, in fact, remain optimal for any degree of coherence.